Tanks, Flyovers And Heightened Security: Trump's Fourth Of July Ups Taxpayer Cost

 The White House is issuing special VIP tickets to access a new, restricted area at the steps to Trump's speech as well as halfway along the Lincoln Memorial Reflecting Pool.

-A White House officials said they were reserving the area for friends, family, Cabinet officials and possibly members of Congress.
+A White House official said the area is being reserved for friends, family, Cabinet officials and possibly members of Congress.
 Military personnel, who are slated to perform, will also be in the ticketed area.

+On Tuesday, a Republican National Committee official confirmed it had received a "small number of tickets" to distribute for the special section.
+The official said it was similar to other customary moves under Democratic and Republican administrations to share tickets for Christmas open houses and garden tours at the White House.

-"There are very specific regulations that talk about turning something into a partisan event, a campaign rally, those are prohibited," Udall said.
-"Also, propaganda is prohibited, and so this gets into a very tricky area."
+Udall noted there are specific regulations that bar taxpayers from paying for a partisan event, and propaganda is prohibited.
+Trump's plans seem to veer into that "very tricky area," he said.

+"It is unacceptable that the Interior Department is failing to inform Congress about how it plans to spend taxpayer money to fund the president's lavish July 4th plans, which reportedly include special access to the National Mall for the politically connected," Udall said in a statement Tuesday.
+"The American people deserve to know how much of their money the president is spending to turn their July 4th celebration into a de facto campaign rally.
+All reports indicate that the president is planning to turn a national day of unity into a day of vanity – trying to use the military for political purposes and doling out perks to his political backers – at the taxpayers' expense.
+We need answers."

-However, a White House official countered that notion and said Trump's speech will focus on unifying theme.
+However, a White House official countered that notion and said Trump's speech will focus on a unifying theme.

 "The president has been very clear that he wants to help all Americans celebrate America.
-It's America's birthday and he wants to celebrate America our flag and our great military and the men and women who serve in it," the official said.
+It's America's birthday and he wants to celebrate America, our flag and our great military and the men and women who serve in it," the official said.
 "This speech is not going to be political.
 It will be a celebration and salute to America."

 In a May congressional hearing, Udall and Sen. Lisa Murkowski, R-Alaska, chairwoman of the Senate Appropriations Committee subpanel on interior and related agencies, said they wanted cost figures for the new Fourth plans.